Jesus’ Calling of the 12 Disciples

-Anyone passing by Simon Peter, James, and John that day would have passed them by without a second thought because they were only regular workers.
+Anyone passing by Simon Peter, Andrew, James, and John that day would have passed them by without a second thought because they were only regular workers.
 It would be comparable to how modern people stroll right by construction workers in public locations without ever recognizing them.

 However, Jesus did not perceive Peter and the other fishermen in this light.
 The Lord was unconcerned about what these guys did for a living.
 He only recognized their grandeur in a different area of “work” than what they were doing now.